Beer Dispenser - Backpacks

 A distinction is made between wet and dry coolers, with the somewhat outdated wet coolers using a cold water basin, whereas the dry cooler uses a cold aluminum block through which cooling coils with the beverage run.

-- Beer dispenser tap systems are typically used in the beer service industry or where beverages are dispensed in large quantities.
+- Backpack Beer dispenser tap systems are typically used in the beer service industry or where beverages are dispensed in large quantities.

 - The quantity to be filled can be dosed manually or automatically.